This Week In Ideas Shared With a Panopto Video — September 26, 2014

 Broadcast Your Conferences

 Panopto makes it easy for anyone to broadcast events and help share your organization’s ideas with the world.
-To try it for yourself, sign up for a free 30-day trial, or contact our team for a customized demonstration of our video platform.
+To try it for yourself, sign up for a free trial, or contact our team for a customized demonstration of our video platform.